Frunnze/jobs-aggregator-with-data-analysis-insights/README.md

 Why this application is relevant?
 <br>
 - Relevance of this app is determined by the lack of data insights (skills demand, average experience needed, salary expectations, etc.) about jobs on other similar platforms.
+- It is more efficient and saves time when searching for jobs in only one place.
+- Gives users confidence that they will not miss new opportunities as the app will aggregate jobs from multiple sources and notify users about them.

 Why this application requires a microservice architecture?
 - There are multiple platforms from where to gather data, which means multiple web-scrapers, thus, microservices.
 - Need in a service for answering user requests like login, subscription to specific job types, searching jobs data, processing and generating data insights based on the scraped data.
 - Similar platforms that employ microservices and are similar to the mentioned idea are LinkedIn, Indeed, and Glassdoor.

 ## Service Boundaries
 - Web-scrapers service